djeang/parent-chaining/readme.md

 }
 ```

-So client can handle entire part of the tree in dedicated methods or implement a visitor like pattern.
+This simple `apply` method let handling entire part of the tree in dedicated methods or implementing a visitor.

 ``` Java